hansvdam/natural-language-bar/README.md

-# Natural Language Bar langbar
+# Natural Language Bar/Langbar

 An input-component for navigating and controlling your app in natural language using an LLM using [LangChain.dart](https://github.com/davidmigloz/langchain_dart)

-A natural language input field sends a user's request to an LLM along with functions defining the screens of the app using
+A natural language input field sends a user's request to an LLM along with functions defining the screens of the app using 'function calling'.
-'function calling'.
 The response JSON is used to activate the appropriate screen in response.

 Medium
 article: [Natural Language Bar](https://medium.com/towards-data-science/synergy-of-llm-and-gui-beyond-the-chatbot-c8b0e08c6801)